• Skip to primary navigation

 Jump To Recipe

 Are you a latte lover?
-This Pumpkin Latte uses REAL pumpkin (not artificial syrup), and a homemade spice blend.
+This homemade Pumpkin Latte uses natural ingredients.
+Real pumpkin puree and a homemade spice blend.
+No artificial flavouring here.

 Use the rest of the puree to make these delicious Puff Pasty Pumpkin Rolls and Overnight Pumpkin Oats.